 There is no question that CDs are a safe investment option, but the best way to maximize their benefits is by spreading your assets across multiple banks.

-- Having funds spread out allows you to leverage different interest rates to earn more money over time.
+- Having funds spread out allows you to leverage different interest rates to earn more money.
 It also gives you more control over your assets since you can access each account independently.

 - Furthermore, having CDs at different banks can help protect your financial security, making your funds less vulnerable if one bank should experience a problem such as fraud or significant financial instability.